Late Stage and End-of-Life Care

 Understanding late stage and end-of-life Alzheimer’s care

-Anticipating Needs – End-of-life needs of people with Alzheimer’s disease.
+Alzheimer's Disease: Anticipating End-of-Life Needs – End-of-life needs of people with Alzheimer’s disease.
 (Mayo Clinic)

-End-Of-Life – Caregiver resources and support before, during and after the dying process.
+End-Of-Life Support and Resources – Caregiver resources and support before, during and after the dying process.
 (Hospice Foundation of America)

 Hospice Admissions Guidelines – Admission and recertification in end-stage Alzheimer’s disease.
 (AlzOnline Caregiver Support)